Mesoscopic scattering dynamics under generic uniform SU(2) gauge fields: Spin-momentum relaxation and coherent backscattering: Discussion

 The momentum distribution studied here could be directly measured by time-of-flight experiments in cold atom systems, similar to experiments in the AI symmetry class~\cite{Jendrzejewski_2012a,Labeyrie_2012}.
 The Hamiltonian~\eqref{eq:SOC_Ham} can be implemented using synthetic SOC generated by a tripod scheme~\cite{Ruseckas_2005,Leroux_2018,Hasan_2022}, which in principle allows access to the full range of $\eta$ (see Ref.~\cite{Kakoi_2026} for details).
 In addition, synthetic SOC has been realized in other physical platforms~\cite{Bliokh_2015_review,Y-Yang_2024_review,Ma_2016,Rechcinska_2019,Y-Chen_2019,Polimeno_2021,Y-Li_2022,J-Wu2022,Muszynski_2022}, suggesting that our results can be relevant for those systems.
 Although we focused on uniform SU(2) gauge fields, the method presented here relies only on the knowledge of the dispersion relation and the wave functions, and could therefore be extended to nonuniform SU(2) gauge fields.

 In cold-atom systems, disorder is often realized using optical speckle potentials.
 These potentials are spatially correlated, the effects of which have been discussed, e.g., in Refs.~\cite{Kuhn_2005,Kuhn_2007}.
 In this case, the momentum change imparted by a single scattering event is restricted to a range given by the inverse of the speckle correlation length ($1/\zeta$).
 When the splitting of the Fermi surface is much larger than $1/\zeta$, transitions between the two branches are strongly suppressed and the momentum distribution approaches a steady state more slowly.
+The effect of spatial correlations can be investigated by evaluating the Bethe--Salpeter equation in its integral form, as presented in Appendix~\ref{app:ladder_and_crossed_diagrams}, instead of using Eqs.~\eqref{eq:Bethe-Salpeter_Eq_Diffuson} and \eqref{eq:Bethe-Salpeter_Eq_Cooperon}.
 A detailed analysis is left for the future.

 Another natural extension is to consider systems with random SOC~\cite{Arabahmadi_2024,Sherman_2003,Sherman_2005,Glazov_2005,Glazov_2010_review}.
 In semiconductor quantum wells, electric fields from ionized donors generate a random Rashba field, and fluctuations of the well width can also lead to random SOC~\cite{Glazov_2010_review}.
 Exploring such effects within the present framework is also left for future work.